Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Troubleshooting.md

 ## Processor is missing

-Ask your administrator to check the installation and your account permissions.
+Use a web browser; Processor is not currently accessible from the desktop app.
+Enable login and sign in as an administrator or team leader, or with an account granted access.
 See [Setup and access](./Setup-and-Access.md).

 ## A folder source will not save